flamingoisdaddy/process-hooking/README.md

-[-] this pgoram uses ptrade syscalls to allow the user to select a random process and read data from a specific memory addr [-]
+[-] this program uses ptrade syscalls to allow the user to select a random process and read data from a specific memory addr [-]
 ----------------------------------------------------------------------------------------

 ----------------------------------------------------------------------------------------